 Update: We went back to Ehrwald two years after our first visit and hiked to Seebensee lake again.
 We also hiked to the nearby Drachensee lake and WOW – it was absolutely worth going back for it.
 Below, you can read our complete guide to this stunning hike.

 LEARN MORE: Seebensee Drachensee Hike

 Tyrol also has many beautiful gorges that you can easily explore with children.
 The hikes are usually not very long and relatively flat, so it’s easy to do as a family.

-Last year I visited Kaiserklamm – a beautiful mountain river gorge you can easily visit with kids.
-Here you can read more about it and find all my suggestions for a wonderful family-friendly day at Brandenberg.
+On one of the trips, I visited Kaiserklamm – a beautiful mountain river gorge you can easily visit with kids.
+Here you can read more about it and find all my suggestions for a wonderful family-friendly day exploring this area.

 10. Mountain Peaks